dhramijo/pokemon-shakespearean-description/README.md

     enow accuracy to strike exsufflicate cans from a distance of ov'r 160 feet."
 }
 ```
-### Pokemons

-You can find your favourite Pokemon here: https://pokeapi.co/api/v2/pokemon

 ## How to run the program